TypesettingTools/Myaamori-Aegisub-Scripts/README.md

 This will allow you to save a new file with the prefixes from all styles, unused styles, and commented and empty lines removed.
 It will also warn about conflicting style names.

+### Other misc. features

+* If you set the layer field of an import definition line, all lines imported from that file will have their layers incremented by that value.
+This is useful for e.g. importing dialogue lines, if you want to ensure that they are automatically layered above typesetting.

 ## Sub Digest

 ### Overview